Native American Indian language

-This is our collection of links to Tanacross folktales and traditional stories that can be read online.
+This is our collection of links to Tanacross stories and folktales that can be read online.
 We have indexed our American Indian myths section by tribe to make them easier to locate; however, variants on the same story are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Tanacross, the mythology of related tribes like the Ahtna and Tanana tribes are very similar.

 Raven: